paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

 ## Ideas and Possible Extensions

 - Optimize new cross-validation algorithm.
-Currently, it does all cross-validations indepndently for each period - repeatative estimations.
-Calculations could be accelerated by orders of magnitude by using calculations from pervious periods.
+Currently, it does all cross-validations independently for each period - repetitive estimations.
+Calculations could be accelerated by orders of magnitude by using calculations from previous periods.
 - Include interaction terms and lags of predictors to improve performance of the linear models.
 - Neural networks could be tested (such as LSTM).
-But these models usually require larger amount of data for precise estimates.
+But these models usually require a larger amount of data for precise estimates.
 - Extend results to:
   - Other indexes/asset classes
   - Weekly/daily data frequency
   - More various predictors
  - Potential to contribute to the scikit-learn package by adding expanding and rolling window nested cross-validation methods
- - Show other strategy performance measures, such as maximum drawdow, Sharpe ratio and etc. [!Cite]()
+ - Show other strategy performance measures, such as maximum drawdown, Sharpe ratio and etc.